statiqdev/Statiq.Framework/README.md

 Statiq Framework is licensed under the MIT License and is open source software.

+Note that projects which build on Statiq Framework such as [Statiq Web](https://github.com/statiqdev/Statiq.Web) and [Statiq Docs](https://github.com/statiqdev/Statiq.Docs) have different licenses.

 Please see the [licensing FAQs](LICENSE-FAQ.md) for more information.